CoderDojoTC/micropython/docs/wireless/08-get-weather.md

 ![Wireless Forecast Thonny Plot](../img/network-forecast-thonny-plot.png)

-Each line has a
+Each line has:

-1. label string
+1. a label string
 2. a colon
 3. the numeric value